-Line 6.
-Special deduction.
+Note.
 The deduction for any tax year is limited to taxable income for that tax year determined without regard to this deduction.

 Note.
 Under section 833(b)(4), any determination under section 833(b) must be made by only taking into account items from the health-related business of the corporation.